api3dao/slack-bots/unassigned-open-issues/README.md

 - The bot searches for open issues in the specified GitHub organization that have not been assigned to any project.
 - It categorizes these issues by repository and compiles a report.
 - The report is then posted daily to a designated Slack channel, providing a consolidated view of unassigned issues.
+- The bot tags the dependencies and code owners in the Slack messages for each repository.
+This ensures that relevant team members are alerted directly in Slack, enhancing the visibility of unassigned open issues.

 ## How to Set Up